-MCC has articulation agreements with the Montcalm Area Career Center, Lakewood High School, Mecosta Osceola Career Center, Saranac High School, Gratiot-Isabella Technical Education Center, Heartlands Institute of Technology (Ionia), in fields such as business, education, public safety, information technology, Industrial, health sciences, engineering technology, computer aided drafting, animal science, machine tool, welding and agriculture.
-MCC partners with Michigan State University to offer associate degrees Agricultural Operations, which has articulations back into the career centers.
+MCC has articulation agreements with the Montcalm Area Career Center, Mount Pleasant Technical Center, Heartlands Institute of Technology (Ionia), and Kent Career Center in Early Education, Welding, Computer Support, Criminal Justice, Agriculture, Health, and Engineering.
+MCC partners with Michigan State University to offer an associate degrees Agricultural Operations, which has articulations back into the career centers.

-MCC has over 110 articulation agreements, spanning many area and national colleges and universities.
-These agreements include 3+1 and 2+2 agreements with our partners.
-MCC has signed reverse articulation agreements with Davenport c.
-Identify other initiatives which may impact facilities usage.

-University, Grand Valley State University, University of Phoenix, Ferris State University, Oakland University, and Western Michigan University.
+MCC has over 120 articulation agreements, spanning most area colleges and universities.
+These agreements include 3+1, 2+2, and transfer guides.
+MCC has signed reverse articulation agreements with Davenport University, Grand Valley State University, Ferris State University, Central Michigan University, and Western Michigan University.
 MCC has partnered with MSU to provide associate degrees in agriculture on MCC's main campus in Sidney.
 MCC and MSU jointly employ a recruiter for the Agricultural Operations program who is housed on MCC's campus.

-MCC, along with the Michigan Community College Association, and other community colleges and universities, created state-wide articulation agreements in Arts, Biology, Psychology, Criminal Justice, Communication, Social Work, Exercise Science and Business.
+MCC, along with the Michigan Community College Association, and other community colleges and universities, is helping to lead the creation of new statewide articulation agreements in Biology, Psychology, Criminal Justice, Communication, Social Work, Engineering and Business.